 Diploma or National Diploma: 5 years

 B Tech Degree: 4 years part-time or 2 years full-time

 M Tech Degree: 3 years

 D Tech Degree: 4 years part-time

-the Dislama in Managamant Science

 First-year students registered for the Diploma in Management Sciences (Business Administration) who fail five (5) or more modules will not be permitted to re-register for the program.
 Students have the right to appeal this decision via the Students Appeals Committee (SAAC).